Midreshet Torah V’Avodah

 - Immersive and intense Hebrew language education

-- Experiential education including trips, volunteerism, project-based learning, and leadership training
+- Experiential education including trips, volunteering, and leadership training

 - Integration of Torah with classics of Western literature and thought—thus modeling future learning in college and beyond in which immersion in Torah learning will be impossible.
 This will set the students up for success as they look back at their gap year and attempt to emulate this in future years.